department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/index.md

 * Conducting user research to learn about users and their needs
 * Testing possible solutions (prototypes) with users
-* Continuously testing the live service to check that it continues to serve users needs
+* Continuously testing the live service to check that it continues to serve user needs

 <hr>